intuitivenibble-del/intuitivenibble-del.github.io/privacy-policy.md

 ### 3.2 Profile and Health Data
 - Age, weight, height, gender
 - Dietary preferences and restrictions
-- Nutrition goals and targets
+- Nutrition goals and targets, including calculated metrics such as Basal Metabolic Rate (BMR)
-- Meal logs and food intake records
+- Meal logs and food intake records, including meal photos you choose to add
 - Wellness reflections and personal notes
 - Body measurements (if voluntarily provided)
+- Short daily wellness check-ins ("Body Signals"), such as sleep quality, hydration, energy, and mood, which you provide with a single tap

+### 3.3 Genie AI Chat Data
+- Messages you send to Genie, our in-app AI chat assistant
+- Contextual information from your own logged data (e.g. recent meals, goals, wellness check-ins) that we include so Genie can give you relevant answers
+- Genie's replies to you
+- Conversations with Genie are stored locally on your device and are not uploaded to our servers or Firebase

+### 3.4 Voice and Audio Data
+- If you use voice logging, your microphone audio is captured temporarily to convert your speech into text
+- Audio is processed using Apple's Speech framework, which may transcribe on your device or send audio to Apple's servers for transcription depending on your device and settings
+- We do not retain raw audio recordings after transcription is complete
+- Voice logging is entirely optional and can be turned off at any time in Settings

-### 3.3 Technical and Usage Data
+### 3.5 Technical and Usage Data
 - Device type and operating system version
 - App usage patterns and feature interactions
-- Error logs and diagnostic information
+- Error logs and diagnostic information (via Firebase Crashlytics)
 - IP address (automatically collected)
 - Authentication tokens (encrypted)

-### 3.4 Location Data (Optional)
+### 3.6 Location Data (Optional)
 - Approximate location (only if you grant permission)
 - Used solely to find nearby healthy food options
 - Can be disabled at any time in device settings